 - Do they demonstrate expertise with fixing leaky pipes on social media?

 - Do they have videos on YouTube showing how to fix leaky pipes?

-- Do they have Google My Business posts and photos on their listing that demonstrate their expertise in fixing leaky pipes?
+- Do they have Google Business Profile posts and photos on their listing that demonstrate their expertise in fixing leaky pipes?

 - Do the blog posts and FAQ pages on their website discuss how to fix leaky pipes?